Longer life expectancies mean your retirement savings may need to last 20 years or more.

-In this context, “total” return means averaging the annual rate of returns — income and appreciation — over a longer period (10-20 years), rather than focusing on specific annual return rates.
+In this context, “total” return means spending a portion of the average annual rate of returns — income and appreciation — over a longer period (10-20 years), rather than focusing on specific annual return rates or just drawing income generated by holdings in the portfolio.
 The aim is that this total return meets or exceeds your withdrawal rate.

-Related to withdrawal rate, a total return approach follows a “systematic withdrawal” strategy, in which you take out a certain percentage of your investment each year, generally between 3 and 5 percent.
-However, this approach can deplete a portfolio quickly if you retire and begin to withdraw from your portfolio in a year with a steep market sell-off.
+Related to withdrawal rate, a total return approach follows a “systematic withdrawal” strategy, in which a certain percentage of your investment is taken as a distribution each year.
+The distribution amount generally ranges between 3 and 5% of the total value of the portfolio.

-The investment options you select in retirement should take into account your timeline and risk tolerance.
+The investment options you select in retirement should take into account your time horizon and risk tolerance level.
 A financial professional can help you better understand these options and determine if one or more are appropriate for your retirement income strategy.
-The more you understand your options and overall financial picture, the better equipped you’ll be to head into (or continue in) your retirement years with confidence.
+Taking the time to understand your options and overall financial picture can better equip you to head into (or continue in) your retirement years with confidence.